Mary Berry Crème Pâtissière Tart

 Instructions

-2. Prepare the pastry: Combine the flour, icing sugar, and butter in a food processor until the texture resembles breadcrumbs.
-Add the beaten egg and blend briefly until the dough forms.
+2. To create the pastry, pulse flour, icing sugar, and butter in a food processor until breadcrumbs form.
+Add the egg and blend again until nearly incorporated and ball-shaped.

 Keywords:Mary Berry Crème Pâtissière Tart